jljacko/AnaGame/README.md

 2. Open the solution in Visual Studio
 3. Build the TrecLib project (you'll need a debug folder)
 4. For each project (other than TrecLib), Open their properties window
-5. Update the "Library Directories" and "Include Directories" in "VC++ Directories" --Make sure they point to the directories on _your_ system
+5. Check the "Library Directories" and "Include Directories" in "VC++ Directories" --Make sure they point to the directories on _your_ system --Recently, I modified the project files to point to _relevant_ files/folders, meaning you shouldn't have too much work to do.
-6. Update the lib file list ("Linker --> Input --> Additional Dependencies")
+6. Check the lib file list ("Linker --> Input --> Additional Dependencies")

+__Note:__ For both steps 5 and 6, check the notes on each individual project to make sure your set up meets requirements.
+Hopefully, you
+	shouldn't have to change anything.

 #### Include Example: